-• All learning activity assignments are required to be completed and submitted on time.
-This includes submitting the weekly work to Blackboard no later than 4:30 p.m. the day it is due AND submitting the final copy of the course common assignment, the Strategy Application Project paper, by 4:30 p.m. the last day of class both on Blackboard and in print/hard copy.
-An assignment is considered late if it is not submitted by the posted due date and time.

-• When the format for assignment response includes print/hard copy, students must make every effort to bring to class a print/hard copy, which is part of the assignment expectation.
-If the student forgets the print copy, the student is to bring it to class the following week as the instructor will not print out the copy on Bb (and therefore will not read and grade it).
+- All learning activity assignments are required to be completed and submitted on time, including posting to Blackboard and bringing a print copy of each assignment to class on the due date.
+The posting of work to Blackboard is due no later than 4:30 p.m. the day it is due.
+The final copy of the course common assessment, the Strategy Application Project assignment, is due by 4:30 p.m. the last day of class both on Blackboard and in print/hard copy. - Submitting an assignment late does not alter the due dates of the other assignments.
+It prevents timely feedback regarding work that may be of value in later assignments.
+Strive to keep up with the assignment schedule so that you will be able to have appropriate formative evaluation and feedback from your professor and peers across the semester. - When the format for assignment response includes print/hard copy, students must make every effort to bring to class a print/hard copy, which is part of the assignment expectation.
+If the student forgets the print copy, the student is to bring it to class the following week as the professor will not print out the copy on Bb (and therefore will not read and grade it).
 In fairness to students who make the effort to submit hard copies of papers on time, if a student has more than 2 occurrences of not bringing in on time the print copy of any assignment, the assignment will be considered late, even if posted to Blackboard.
-The exception is the Strategy Application Project, which must be submitted on time in print as well as electronically (see above).

-• For late submissions of assignments:
+The exception is the Signature Application Project, which must be submitted on time in print as well as electronically (see above). - For late submissions of assignments: - (a) Fifty percent (50%) of the points will be deducted from your assignment grade for late

-o Fifty percent (50%) of the points will be deducted from your assignment grade for late submissions unless the instructor has agreed to an extension (which may be used one time only and only for one assignment).
+- submissions unless the professor has agreed to an extension (which may be used one time only and only for one assignment).
 The maximum extension is 7 days, after which the assignment is not awarded any points toward a final grade.
-See below for further conditions.

-o The earlier date that the assignment was received in hand as a print/hard copy by the instructor or posted on Blackboard will be considered the date submitted; however, the instructor will not print out student work and, therefore, will not provide feedback or grade the work until a printed copy is received.

-o The assignment will not be considered completed until the work is posted to Blackboard and handed in in print.
-If a student does not complete an assignment within 7 days of the original due date, no points will be awarded for the assignment.
-The assignment still must be submitted by the last class session; otherwise, the course will not be considered completed until the work, of satisfactory quality, is received by the instructor.
-This may result in the assignment of a grade of Incomplete, which will be changed once the instructor receives the delinquent work.

-o Presentations and related materials are due in class and posted to Blackboard according to the class schedule.
+See below for further conditions. - (b) The earlier date that the assignment was received by the professor in hand as a print/hard copy or posted on Blackboard will be considered the date submitted; however, the professor will not print out student work and, therefore, will not provide feedback or grade the work until a printed copy is received. - (c) The assignment will not be considered completed until the work is posted to Blackboard and handed in in print.
+If a student does not complete an assignment within 7 days of the original due date, no points will be awarded for the assignment. - (d) Presentations and related materials are due in class and posted to Blackboard according to the class schedule.

-Other Considerations:
+Other Considerations.

-Communication.